-It would be like if you were having nightmares and dreams in your eyes right now, right here.
-So maybe I’m like doing weird things in front of you, or I’m appearing on that side of the room, melting into it.
-You don’t know, “Oh God, is this really happening, or is my brain doing this?
-Am I going to return to normal, or am I going to be in this place forever?”
+It would be like if you were having nightmares and dreams in your eyes right now.
+Like right here, right now.
+So I’m like doing weird things in front of you, or I’m like appearing on that side of the room, melting into it.
+Now, you don’t know, “Oh God, is this really happening, or is my brain doing this?
+Am I going to return to normal or am I going to be in this place forever?”

 Sounds sort of like I’d imagine hell to be.

 Well it’s not necessarily hell.
 It’s like a fantasyland that gets scary.

 Any hints as to what you’re thinking up next?